 Disadvantages

-- Can be uneconomical when you go for welding light parts/cheap metals
+- Can be less economical when you go for welding light parts or cheap metals

-Which Type Is Best for Railroad Welding and Why?
+Which Welding Type Is Best for Railroad Welding and Why?

-After accomplishing brainstorming research, I can confidently say that thermite rail welding is by far the best for railroad welding!
+After accomplishing brainstorming research, I can confidently say that thermite rail welding is a far better option to go for railroad welding.

 - Easy-Peasy Application

-Unlike the mainstreams, thermite railroad welding is easier and less challenging, especially to those who are very new in the field of welding.
-Many people, especially newbies prefer something that can be operated or utilized easily.
+Unlike the mainstream welding methods, thermite welding is easier and less challenging, especially to those who are new in the field of fabrication.
+Many people, especially newbies, prefer something that can be operated or utilized easily.

 - Setup Cost is Low

-If you can get a job done without spending extra bucks, then why you’ll spend a pretty penny?
-After all, a penny saved is a penny earned, right?
+If you can get a job done without spending extra bucks, then why to spend an additional pretty penny?

 You might be a fan of flash butt due to their excellent welding quality.
 But it’s equally true that it’ll hurt your wallet.

-In this case, you’re getting done within a low budget by applying thermite welding.
+In this case, you can finish the job within a low budget by applying thermite welding technique.

 - Needs No Power Supply